 Dr. Dunbar is a Professor of Communication at UCSB and a Fellow of the International Communication Association.
 She teaches courses in nonverbal and interpersonal communication, communication theory, and deception detection.
-She is also Affiliate Faculty, Center for Information, Technology & Society; Center for Responsible Machine Learning; the Center for Digital Games Research; Quantitative Methods in the Social Sciences.
-She was the Principal Investigator of a $5.4 Million contract from the Intelligence Advanced Research Projects Activity in 2011-2013 and has had her research funded by the National Science Foundation, the Department of Defense, and the Center for Identification Technology Research.
-She has published over 60 peer-reviewed journal articles and book chapters and has presented over 100 papers at National and International conferences.
+She is also Affiliate Faculty in the Center for Information, Technology & Society; Center for Responsible Machine Learning; the Center for Digital Games Research; and the Quantitative Methods in the Social Sciences program.
+She has received over $13 Million in research funding from agencies such as the Intelligence Advanced Research Projects Activity, the National Science Foundation, the Department of Defense, and the Center for Identification Technology Research.
+She has published over 65 peer-reviewed journal articles and book chapters and has presented over 100 papers at National and International conferences.
 Her research has appeared in top journals in her discipline including Communication Research, Communication Monographs, and Journal of Computer-Mediated Communication as well as interdisciplinary journals such as Journal of Management Information Systems and Computers in Human Behavior.
-She has served on the editorial board of six disciplinary journals and as the Chair of the Nonverbal Division of the National Communication Association in 2014-2016.
+She has served on the editorial board of over a dozen disciplinary journals and as the Chair of the Nonverbal Division of the National Communication Association in 2014-2016.
 She is the current Chair of the Communication Department at UCSB.

 Department of Defense Multidisciplinary University Research Initiative Program (MURI), 2016-2021.
 PI: VS Subrahmanian (Dunbar Co-PI), Total Project Amount: $6,250,000.